Links to Information about Barter

 systems as they utilize their own forms of barter currency as media of

 exchange.
-Mann says that his article is now largely of historical
+Mann says that his article is now largely of historical interest

-development of alternative currencies such as
+currencies such as e-gold.

 -